5high/Home-Assistant-Addons/addons/hass_remote_cn/README.md

-# Home Assistant Add-on: Hass Remote
+# Home Assistant Add-on: Hass Remote CN

 Sets up an SSL proxy with Hass Remote and redirects traffic from http port to https port. and get a sub domain access your Home Assistant from anywhere~!